01 — Purpose

 Define critical paths that must work without script.
 Enhance them — do not replace them.
 This site follows that model: static content, a button-controlled mobile menu with links in nav, and targeted client scripts for nav polish and syntax highlighting.
 Do not use details / summary for the primary site navigation — it breaks desktop layout.

-See hydration costs, dependency management, and JavaScript standard.
+See browser capability strategy, JS module architecture, hydration costs, and JavaScript standard.